PlanktoScope/PlanktoScope/docs/easy_install.md

 Insert now the card in the Raspberry installed in your PlanktonScope.

+## Install a mDNS client

+To access the PlanktoScope services through your browser, you need to install a mDNS client.

+If you are running a linux machine, you are in luck.
+Avahi-client is probably already installed on your machine.
+Check with your package manager.

+If you are running a Windows machine, you will need to install the Bonjour service.
+It's a client developped by Apple.
+However, if you already use iTunes, Skype or even Photoshop, you may already have a client installed.
+Try skipping to the next step.
+If you can't access the linked page, come back here!

+To install the client, download the installer [here](https://download.info.apple.com/Mac_OS_X/061-8098.20100603.gthyu/BonjourPSSetup.exe) and launch it.

 ## Start playing!

 Start up your PlanktonScope and connect to its WiFi network.
 You can now access the webpage at http://planktonscope.local:1880/ui to start using your machine!